 Criminal restraining orders are similar to family restraining orders, but they are filed against individuals who have been arrested or who have a warrant out for their arrest.
 If you have been abused, assaulted, or otherwise harmed, you may file for a restraining order through the New York Criminal Court.

 Other Restraining Order Rules

 If somebody violates their restraining order, you should contact the police immediately.
 It is a crime to violate an order of protection, and this will result in the violator’s arrest.

 A New York Order of Protection is enforceable outside of the state of New York thanks to the Violence Against Women Act.
 Simply contact the police in whichever state you are currently.
-The same goes if you have an out-of-state restraining order in New York State.
+The same goes if you to have an out-of-state restraining order in New York State.